Finca El Morito

 3. Fermentation

-Between 95 and 120 hours, it is possible to have notes
+• Between 95 and 120 hours, it is possible to detect notes of red fruits, berries, and nuts.

 4. Washing